Lord-of-Waffles/InfoSec24/Week6September2024!.md

 ![image](https://github.com/user-attachments/assets/9b1856f1-d139-4ff3-a8c8-1a0cc3666f6d)

-I rant this really long command Tero had written on his article and got a pretty long output.
+I ran this really long command Tero had written on his article and got a pretty long output.
 I was getting some errors at the bottom, but the article said that if the output included a version number, it was working.
 Hooray?

 ![image](https://github.com/user-attachments/assets/7c950de8-d4d3-425e-8c6b-ace9a13b692c)